UK Approves AstraZeneca-Oxford Virus Vaccine As Pandemic Surges - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2020 ) :Britain on Wednesday became the first nation to approve the coronavirus vaccine developed by AstraZeneca and the University of Oxford, as Germany logged its highest daily death toll with the pandemic surging worldwide.

-Fears have also grown following the detection in Britain of a new strain of the virus experts fear is more transmissible, and the variant has been found in a number of other countries, including the United States and India.
+Fears have also grown following the detection in Britain of a new strain of the virus experts suspect is more contagious, and the variant has been found in a number of other countries, including the United States and India.

+A year after the World Health Organization first mentioned a pneumonia in China later identified as Covid-19, the virus has killed more than 1.79 million, devastated the global economy and driven the race for a vaccine to halt the pandemic.

-The pandemic prompted unprecedented global efforts to develop vaccines in record time, and following Pfizer-BioNTech and Moderna, the AstraZeneca-Oxford candidate became the third to win approval in the Western world.
+International efforts helped develop vaccines in record time, and following Pfizer-BioNTech and Moderna, the AstraZeneca-Oxford candidate became the third to win approval in the Western world.

+"We will now move to vaccinate as many people as quickly as possible," tweeted British Prime Minister Boris Johnson.

-Chinese pharma giant Sinopharm on Tuesday said that Phase 3 trials of its candidate had shown 79 percent effectiveness, close to the more than 90 percent achieved by Pfizer-BioNTech and Moderna.
+Chinese pharma giant Sinopharm on Tuesday said Phase 3 trials of its candidate had shown 79-percent effectiveness, short of the more than 90 percent achieved by Pfizer-BioNTech and Moderna.
 The firm has applied to China's drug regulator for approval.

 But Beijing has struggled to gain international trust for its vaccines, hindered by a lack of data transparency as well as criticism over its handling of the initial outbreak of the virus in the central Chinese city of Wuhan and its attempts to silence whistleblowers.